gaobo9109/Background-Subtraction-for-Moving-Camera/README.md

 3. cmake ..
 4. make

-Once the project is built, you can try
+Once the project is built, you can try:

-'''
+'''bash
 ./dual_sgm ../data/walking.avi
 '''